Required Reading for Christians: Trials—Another Kind of Blessing From God

 Here, I’d like to talk about a second person from the Bible, being Abraham, the father of faith.
 Brothers and sisters all know that, when Abraham was 100 years old, God gave him a son, and Abraham loved Isaac dearly.
 But one day, God’s trial befell Abraham, and God said, “Take now your son, your only son Isaac, whom you love, and get you into the land of Moriah; and offer him there for a burnt offering on one of the mountains which I will tell you of” (Genesis 22:2).
 Think about it: This kind of trial would be hard for anyone to endure, so much so that some people would fight against God and be filled with misconceptions.
 Yet what approach did Abraham take?
 Although he felt great distress and pain, he obeyed God, and he did not try to argue with Him or lay down any conditions.
 Just when he had taken Isaac to the mountain alone and had raised the knife ready to kill him, God sent an angel to stay Abraham’s hand, and the trial was thus ended.
 Furthermore, God swore an oath and bestowed great blessings on Abraham.
 God said, “That in blessing I will bless you, and in multiplying I will multiply your seed as the stars of the heaven, and as the sand which is on the sea shore; and your seed shall possess the gate of his enemies; And in your seed shall all the nations of the earth be blessed; because you have obeyed my voice” (Genesis 22:17–18).

-I also read the passage in another book, “To man, God does much that is incomprehensible and even incredible.
-When God wishes to orchestrate someone, this orchestration is often at odds with man’s conceptions, and incomprehensible to him, yet it is precisely this dissonance and incomprehensibility that are God’s trial and test of man.
-Abraham, meanwhile, was able to demonstrate the obedience to God within himself, which was the most fundamental condition of his being able to satisfy God’s requirement.
-Only then, when Abraham was able to obey God’s requirement, when he offered Isaac, did God truly feel reassurance and approval toward mankind—toward Abraham, whom He had chosen.
+I also read the passage in another book, “To man, God does much that is incomprehensible and even unbelievable.
+When God wishes to orchestrate someone, this orchestration is often at odds with man’s notions and incomprehensible to him, yet it is precisely this dissonance and incomprehensibility that are God’s trial and test of man.
+Abraham, meanwhile, was able to demonstrate obedience to God within himself, which was the most fundamental condition of his being able to satisfy God’s requirement.
+Only then, when Abraham was able to obey God’s requirement, when he offered up Isaac, did God truly feel reassurance and approval toward mankind—toward Abraham, whom He had chosen.
 Only then was God sure that this person whom He had chosen was an indispensable leader who could undertake His promise and His subsequent management plan” (“God’s Work, God’s Disposition, and God Himself II”).

 From this, we can see the greatness of the blessings which Abraham received.
 We can say that his ability to become the father of many nations, as well as his descendants being blessed by God, are related to God’s trial that befell him in those early days.

-The Inspiration Gained from These Experiences
+The Inspiration Gained From These Experiences

 It is not hard for us to see from the trials which befell Abraham and Job that every trial we encounter contains God’s good will; not only can they enable us to gain God’s blessings but, even more importantly, they allow our spiritual lives to grow in leaps and bounds, we gain more knowledge of God, and we can follow the path of belief in God more sturdily and with more stability.
 Although the trials which befell Abraham and Job are not ones that we ordinary people would experience, as we do not have their stature and neither are we qualified to endure such trials, yet we can still encounter all kinds of different trials in our lives, both big and small.
-I have seen a sister suffer the torment of illness and her life hung in the balance, and yet she remained full of faith in God and wished to place her life and death in God’s hands.
+I have seen a sister suffer the torment of illness and her life hung in the balance, and yet she remained full ofand wished to place her life and death in God’s hands.
 Regardless of whether her illness got better or not, she was still willing to submit to God’s orchestrations and arrangements.
 In the end, she witnessed God’s deeds and her illness miraculously got better.
 During this process, the sister’s faith in God increased, and she came to have a more practical appreciation for God’s almightiness and sovereignty.
 When everything is going smoothly in the careers of some brothers and sisters, they thank God for His blessings.
 But when their businesses go through a rocky patch and money gets short in their families, the complaints in their hearts come forth, and they blame God for not blessing them.
 But afterward, through the revelations of God’s words, they realize that their belief in God is just making deals with God, and that they regard God as a cornucopia.
 They come to understand the wrong motives behind their belief in God, and so they correct their wrong views on belief, and they take their correct place as created beings.
 When people experience with the correct motive, not only do their lives progress, but their businesses also pick up again. … When brothers and sisters encounter these trials, their flesh suffers much to differing degrees, but from these trials they obtain something even more precious: They understand more and more about God’s will to save man, their knowledge of God becomes more real and they gain more truths.
 Therefore, it may be said that trials are another kind of blessing from God for us Christians, and they are the path that must be traversed in order for our lives to grow and for us to obtain God’s praise.

 Since trials are so beneficial to each and every Christian, what reason do we have to complain when trials and tribulations befall us?
 Don’t you agree, my friends?